aleshaleksey/fansys23/base-rules.md

 The bases value for stats of a character is 10.
 When a character is created, this value is modified.
 Stats can be assigned either with dice rolls, or with a "point buy" system.
 The usual rule for rolling up stats is (there are other methods which produce other results):

 1. Roll 4d6, count the total of the highest 3 dice (4d6dl1).
+2. Repeat this for each stat.
-2. These 6 totals, in any order are your character's stats.
+3. These 6 totals, in any order are your character's stats.
-3. Apply racial/template modifiers.
+4. Apply racial/template modifiers.
-4. If any stat is below 5, raise it to 5.
+5. If any stat is below 5, raise it to 5.

 The rules for point buy are (this is for the standard "24 point buy"):